6529-Collections/nextgen/docs/setter-functions.md

 <div id='setCollectionPhases'/>

-### How to set various collection minting phases?
+### How to set the various collection minting phases?

 <b>Purpose:</b> The <i>setCollectionPhases(..)</i> function allows you to set the start and endtimes for allowlist and public minting.
-In addition for the allowlist minting you need to set the MerkleRoot that will be used for verification purposes when the allowlist minting is active.
+For the allowlist minting you need to set also the MerkleRoot that will be used for verification purposes when the allowlist minting is active.

 <b>Notes:</b>
 * This function can be called by the contract deployer or a contract administrator or a collection administrator.